dsurian/rules_cochranereviews/README.md

 The code will read the HTML files in HTML_SystematicReviews folder in Your_Folder and produce 'extracted_info.txt' in Results folder also in Your_Folder.
 Alternatively, the 'extracted_info.txt' is also provided in 'Results/' folder.<br />

-<br /><br />
+**classifiers.py**<br />
-* **classifiers.py**
-**Running the code**
 Type   python classifiers.py    on the console, or run classifiers.py from IDE.
 A menu will appear:
 ```
 [1] Run default setting and load previous trained classifiers
 [2] Run default setting and retrained the classifiers
 [3] Enter your own results folder
 ```
-**[1] Default setting and load previous trained classifiers** This choice will:
+**[1] Load previous trained classifiers**<br />
+This choice will:<br />
-- Read 'extracted_info.txt' in 'Results/' folder, and translate to features in 'Results/features.txt'
+- Read features in 'Results/features.txt'<br />
-- Split into 80% for training set (not used), and 20% as test set.
+- Split into 80% for training set (not used), and 20% as test set<br />
-- Load previous trained classifiers in 'Results/cpickle/' folder and reproduce the results on the 20% test set
+- Load previous trained classifiers in 'Results/cpickle/' folder and produce the results on the 20% test set<br />

-**[2] Default setting and retrained the classifiers** This choice will:
+**[2] Retrained the classifiers on your dataset**<br />
+This choice will:<br />
+- You will need to enter Your_folder name<br />
-- Read 'extracted_info.txt' in 'Results/' folder, and translate to features in 'Results/features.txt'
+- Read 'extracted_info.txt' in 'Your_folder/Results/' folder, and translate to features in 'Your_folder/Results/features.txt'<br />
-- Split into 80% for training set (not used), and 20% as test set.
+- Split into 80% for training set (not used), and 20% as test set.<br />
-- Retrained classifiers using the 80% training set, and reproduce the results on the 20% test set.
+- Retrained classifiers using the 80% training set, and reproduce the results on the 20% test set.<br /><br />

-**[3] Using your own results folder**
-You can create your own folder to separate the results, however, this folder should be in the same directory with the classifier.py and has the same structure, i.e.:

-Main folder
-  |- crawler.py
-  |- extractor.py
-  |- classifier.py
-  |- Datasets
-  |    |- DOI.csv
-  |- Results
-  |- HTML_SystematicReviews
-  |- **Your_folder**
-  |     |- **Results**
-  |     |- **HTML_SystematicReviews**

 The code contains 3 classifiers: logistic regression, decision tree, and random forest.
-The classifiers are trained using 80% of dataset and tested using the rest 20%.
+All classifiers were trained using GridSearch to find the best combination of paramaters.